lukejharmon/lanyon/chapters_preref/chapter12_beyondbd_pre.md

 | | $\mu_{other} = 0.102$ | | |

-We see from these results that there is effectively no difference between the two models, and so no reason (from this small dataset) to conclude that birds are significantly different from other amniotes (but see xxx).
+We see from these results that there is effectively no difference between the two models, and so no reason (from this small dataset) to conclude that birds are significantly different from other amniotes.

 Of course, more elaborate comparisons are possible.
 For example, one could compare the fit of four models, as follows: Model 1, constant rates; Model 2, speciation rate in clade A differs from the background; Model 3, extinction rate in clade A differs from the background; and Model 4, both speciation and extinction rates in clade A differ from the background.
 In this case, some of the pairs of models are nested – for example, Model 1 is a special case of Model 2, which is, in turn, a special case of Model 4 – but all four do not make a nested series.
 Here we benefit from using a model selection approach based on $AIC_C$.
 We can fit all four models and use their relative number of parameters to calculate $AIC_C$ scores.
 We can then calculate $AIC_C$ weights to evaluate the relative support for each of these four models.
 (As an aside, it might be difficult to differentiate among these four possibilities without a lot of data!)